jasonsgunz/HitboxTroller/README.md

-Update Log 1.2.5:
+Update Log 1.2.6:
-                                                                                                                                                                         -- added disabling buttons for buttons that are broken or bans u because of anti cheat detection (only available for da hood atm)
+                                                                                                                                                                         -- added a new better anti fling script
 ("NOTE: THIS SCRIPT DOESNT WORK IN EVERY GAME I WILL ADD NEW CHARACTER RIGS TO IT ASAP")